CovertLab/vEcoli/doc/workflows.rst

 This can be done using the ``-p`` argument for ``runscripts/container/interactive.sh``.

-If your HPC cluster does not have Apptainer installed, you can follow the local setup instructions in the README assuming your pyenv installation and virtual environments are accessible from all nodes.
+If your HPC cluster does not have Apptainer installed, you can follow the local setup instructions in the README assuming your uv installation and virtual environments are accessible from all nodes.
 Then, delete the following lines from ``runscripts/nextflow/config.template`` and always set ``build_runtime_image`` to false in your config JSONs (see :ref:`sherlock-config`)::